Frequently Asked Questions

 All orders are packed on our farm, not in some order fulfillment center in the middle of the country.
 We are a small farm, so we don't have an elaborate warehouse or a high-tech inventory system.
 Vertical Integration means all functions are kept at White Oak Pastures, where we raise, slaughter, butcher, and package all of the species we offer to our customers.
-Due to the perishable nature of our products, we ship on Monday through Friday.
-This means your packages may be delivered over the weekend.
+Due to the perishable nature of our products, we ship Monday through Thursday.
+This helps limit your packages being delivered over the weekend.
 If you are traveling or have plans to be out of town, please note this in the comments section of your order.
 It is the customer's responsibility to let us know if they won't be home to retrieve a package.

 We try to process every order within 7 to 10 days, if not sooner.
 You will get an email with tracking information as soon as your order leaves our farm.

 Yes!
 All of our plastics are BPA free.

 Once meat leaves our farm, we are not able to accept returns.
 When dealing with perishable products, ensuring that the cold chain was never broken is required.
 When it leaves our hands, we are unable to guarantee that the product is safe for resell.
 However, if you have a complaint, please reach out to our customer service team at email@example.com